-Assets owned only by the testator are held in trust by the Executor from the time the Testator passes away to the time a Grant of Probate is obtained, giving the Executor the green light to distribute the estate assets.
+Assets owned only by the testator are held in trust by the Executor from the time the Testator passes away to the time a Grant of Probate is obtained This is giving the Executor the green light to distribute the estate assets.

 Distributing Estate Assets Outside the Estate

 Assets which pass outside of the estate include those assets which do not require a Grant of Probate in order to be distributed.
 There are many different examples of such assets including life insurance policies with a named beneficiary, RRSPs, joint bank accounts, certain pensions with a survivor’s benefit component, real property owned by the testator and someone else as joint tenants, and others.
 In fact there is no distributing estate assets like this as these items do not form part of the estate.

 The key component in determining whether an asset passes outside of the estate iswhether or not the Testator named a beneficiary at the time the asset was established.
 If a beneficiary was named, and the asset has an internal mechanism for distribution to that beneficiary, then the asset will pass outside of the estate.